adobe/spectrum-css/.changeset/beige-dragons-tickle.md

 # S2 Illustrated Message Migration

-This migration contains new tokens for t-shirt sizes (S, M, L), vertical and horizontal orientation along with their maximum width, illustatrion sizes, and content spacing.
+This migration contains new tokens for t-shirt sizes (S, M, L), vertical and horizontal orientation along with their maximum width, illustration sizes, and content spacing.
 Dropzone `--mod` names are renamed to match the semantic tokens in illustrated message.

 ## Illustrated Message

-New tokens
+New properties
 `--spectrum-illustrated-message-heading-to-description`
 `--spectrum-illustrated-message-illustration-to-heading`
 `--spectrum-illustrated-message-illustration-to-content`